-NOTE: Agencies providing non-EBP rehabilitation and/or addiction services in addition to MST must be accredited by an LDH approved national accrediting body: Commission on Accreditation of Rehabilitation Facilities (CARF), Council on Accreditation (COA), or The Joint Commission (TJC).
+NOTE: Agencies providing non-EBP rehabilitation and/or addiction services in addition to MST must be accredited by an LDH approved national accrediting body: CARF, COA or TJC.

 The provider will provide all member services.
 MST therapists and supervisors are employees of the provider.
 Ultimate responsibility for services provided lies with the provider.
 The provider contracts with a network partner for training, supervision and monitoring of services.
 This occurs primarily through an MST system supervisor provided by the network partner.
 Network partner status, granted to the network partner's MST program by MST Services, allows for the development of MST teams supported and monitored directly by the network partner.
 The provider also has a contractual relationship with MST Services, allowing the provider to deliver the licensed MST model.